quickshell-mirror/quickshell/README.md

 [outfoxxed's gitea]: https://git.outfoxxed.me/outfoxxed/quickshell
 [github]: https://github.com/outfoxxed/quickshell

-Documentation can be built from the [quickshell-docs](https://git.outfoxxed.me/outfoxxed/quickshell-docs) repo, though is currently pretty lacking.
+Documentation available at [quickshell.outfoxxed.me](https://quickshell.outfoxxed.me) or can be built from the [quickshell-docs](https://git.outfoxxed.me/outfoxxed/quickshell-docs) repo.

 Some fully working examples can be found in the [quickshell-examples](https://git.outfoxxed.me/outfoxxed/quickshell-examples) repo.